blakesmods/web/apps/web/content/wiki/1.12/pickletweaks/items/night-vision-goggles.md

 ## Overview

 Night Vision Goggles are a piece of armor that provides Night Vision when equipped.
-There are a basic pair of Night Vision goggles as well as Compresssed Night Vision Goggles, which has more durability and provides more armor value.
+There are a basic pair of Night Vision goggles as well as Compressed Night Vision Goggles, which has more durability and provides more armor value.